turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 #### max/min/count/average

+* Max, min, and mean unit_price from the `items` table.
+* Average price for all items.
+* Id, merchant id, and description of the most expensive item.
+* Id, merchant id, and description of the least expensive item.
+* Count of items created after 1993-09-29.
 * All information about the oldest Merchant.
 * All information about the newest Merchant.

+#### JOIN

+* Highest items `unit_price` for merchant with id of 12334284.
-* Average items `unit_price` for a merchant.
+* Average items `unit_price` for merchant with id of 12334284.

+#### GROUP

-* Highest items `unit_price` for a merchant.
+* Count of items for each merchant.
 * Name of the merchant with the most items.
-* Id, merchant id, and description of the most expensive item.
-* Id, merchant id, and description of the least expensive item.

-#### JOIN

 * Name of the category that has the most merchants.
 * Name of the category that has the least merchants.

-#### GROUP

-* Count of items for each merchant.
-* Count of trips ended at each station.
-* Count of items created after 1993-09-29.

 #### ORDER

 * Top five merchants with the most items.
-* Top five most expensive items .
+* Top five most expensive items.
 * Least popular merchant (by item count).
-* `name` for on the five merchants with the most items.
+* `name` for the five merchants with the most items.

 ## Additional Resources